 Over the last 30 years, population in the watershed has increased slightly.
 Between 1980 and 2006, population increased by approximately 12% in both the Maine and New Brunswick portions of the watershed, and in the watershed as a whole.
 However, in recent years there has been a downward trend in population on the Maine side of the watershed, while the New Brunswick side has remained relatively stable.
 Between 1996 and 2006, the overall watershed population decreased by approximately 1,400 people, or 6%.
-This decline can be attributed to a declining population on the Maine side of the watershed.
-Over this period, the population of the New Brunswick portion of the watershed remained relatively stable while population on the Maine side declined more than 13%.
+This decline can be attributed to a declining population on the Maine side of the watershed remained relatively stable while population on the Maine side declined more than 13%.